The World Health organization has rated Finland’s air as the world’s cleanest.

 Pia Anttila of the Finnish Meteorological Institute says that several factors influence Finland’s good air quality:

 “Finland is located far enough from big European cities, so emissions from long-range transport of pollutants remain low,” says Anttila.
 “On a global scale, there is really only one big city in Finland – Helsinki – and even its air quality is excellent.
 There are also few inhabitants and little traffic in Finland.
 A very significant aspect is also that Finland has managed to curtail industrial emissions.
 In addition to good cleaning methods, industrial processes operate with clean technology.”

 Studying in a clean environment with Finland University

-Bearing in mind the benefits of breathing clean air, it’s little wonder that many foreign students, particularly from Asia, look forward to studying in Finland.
-Trading in the headaches and weariness caused by air pollution to an environment where the air, water and food are clean has never felt like a more inviting option.
-Fortunately, Finland University is aware of the demand and happy to help.
+Bearing in mind the benefits of breathing clean air, it’s little wonder that many foreign students look forward to studying in Finland.
+Trading in the headaches and weariness caused by air pollution for an environment where the air, water and food are clean is a very inviting option!

-We serve as a gateway to one of the finest Finnish multidisciplinary Universities on offer.
-The member universities of Finland University are all among the top 2% universities globally, with our unique learning environment designed to get the best out of every student.
-If you are interested in studying in Finland and would like to find out more, there's good news: the downloadable Finland University guide provides a quick starting package of how to apply for international master’s degree programmes and scholarships in the member universities of Finland University.
+Finland University serves as a gateway to one of the finest Finnish multidisciplinary Universities on offer.
+If you are interested in studying in Finland and would like to find out more, the downloadable Finland University guide provides a quick starting package about how to apply for International Master’s Degree Programmes and Scholarships at the member universities of Finland University.

 Interested?
 Download our guide and learn more!